 According to InsideSales.com, inside sales grows 15 times faster than outside sales every year.
-But to truly transform your insides sales program into one that leads to sustainable revenue generation, you need an approach that doesn’t treat telemarketing as just a numbers game.
+But to truly transform your insides sales program into one that leads to sustainable revenue generation, you need an approach that doesn’t treat inside sales as just a numbers game.

 Here are four best practices to help optimize your insides sales program and make the most of every sales opportunity.1.
 Identify your qualified target audience

 Rule number one: filter for the optimal target audience.
 Developing complex scoring models will amount to nothing if you haven’t zeroed in on the right prospects.
 You only want to contact those who are most likely to buy what you’re selling, and who are high-level enough to take decisive action about your products.

 Have you decided on the right function and department?
 What title does your ideal lead have?
 Which industry or region is your customer in?
 What is the company size and revenue?